-Whether you’re planning a big summer party, some al fresco dining or you just want somewhere to sit with a good book and a cuppa, a quality furniture set can make all the difference to your garden.
-It doesn’t take long to maintain your garden furniture, and our handy how-to guide will walk you through it.
-With just a little bit of care, your outdoor furniture will look great year after year.
+Whether you’re getting ready for some al fresco dining or you’re just wanting somewhere to sit with a good book and a cuppa, outdoor furniture can make all the difference to your garden.
+It doesn’t take too much time at all to look after and maintain your garden furniture, and our handy how-tos will walk you through how to clean, treat and paint it.
+We’ll also answer those niggling questions like ‘what kind of paint is best for furniture?’ or ‘what is the best exterior wood paint?’
+So, stick with us and with just a little bit of care, your outdoor furniture will look as good as new in no time.

 - Soapy water

-- Cloths (one for washing, applying the oil and drying)
+- Cloths (one for washing, one for applying the oil and one for drying)

 - Brush (to get into the grains of the wood)